voutilad/nng-java/README.md

 > a Java application...but we'll see if/when I get there.

 ## Current State
+As of _15 Aug 2024_, things have been updated to work with `nng 1.8.0` using Java 11.
+The only thing added (that was previously missing) were calls to register the tls service and the ability to set a trusted CA on a client's `TlsConfig`.

 As of _8 Feb 2021_, the core nng primitives are implemented allowing a Java developer to: